 6. The “Internet of Things” Isn’t Going Away

-8. Personal Touch Is Now a Must-Have
+8. Personal Touch is Now a Must-Have

-A State of Global Customer Service survey found that 78% of younger consumers expect customer service reps to have their purchase history and contact information as soon as they start speaking to one another.
+A State of Global Customer Service survey found 78% of younger consumers expect customer service reps to know their purchase history and contact information as soon as they start speaking to one another.

 9. No One’s Writing Checks Anymore